nhs-digital-gp-it-futures/platform/local-helm/README.md

 ### (Optional) Run Rancher

 You may wish to run Rancher rather than the dashboard.
-Rancher provide a step by step walkthrough to install, located [here](https://rancher.com/docs/rancher/v2.x/en/installation/k8s-install/helm-rancher/)
+Rancher provide a step by step walkthrough to install, which is linked [here](../Docs/DevSetup/rancher-setup.md)

 ## Install Dependencies